Khurramnaveed3233/EdTech-Online-Courses-Analysis/README.md

      -  Design courses with 200-400 hours of content for maximum engagement.

      -  Avoid extremely short or long courses unless targeting niche audiences.

+   ## 9. Impact of Skill Variety on Viewership

+   ## Summary of Recommendations

+Focus on Courses in high-demand categories like Business and Data Science.

+Prioritize English content but expand into Chinese (Simplified) and Spanish for growth.

+Enhance Marketing and Finance courses with more skills to align with job market demands.

+Ensure courses have 1-2 subtitles to maximize engagement.

+Collaborate with top-rated instructors like Daniel and Dr. Abas.

+Design courses with 200-400 hours of content for optimal engagement.

+Increase skill variety in courses to boost viewership.